 The other Beastie and its rider were not to be seen.
 Relieved, I turned in my saddle and relaxed, and was immediately hit by a wall of pure and complete exhaustion!
 Slumping forward , unable to catch myself, I felt the hands of a tiny Dragon child grip me.

 “Grandfather!” she screamed as she held on and pushed me back into a sitting position, “You’re hurt!”

 I tried to grin, but even that was too much energy to expend.
-With eyelids which felt like lead weights I tried to stay awake long enough to explain.
+With eyelids that felt like lead weights, I tried to stay awake long enough to explain.
 But the overwhelming desire to sleep was claiming my very mind.
 I tried to speak but could not find the strength to do so.
 Yet just before I pitched forward into blackness, I heard her tiny voice far in the back of my dulled brain.